argonne-lcf/balsam/docs/faq/recipes.rst

 Where does the output of my jobs go?
 ---------------------------------------

-Look in the ``data/`` subdirectory of your :doc:`Balsam database directory
-<../quick/db>`.
-The jobs will be organized into folders according to the name
-of their workflow, and each job working directory is in turn given a unique name from its name and UUID.
+Look in the **data/** subdirectory of your Balsam database directory (see :ref:`BalsamDB`).
+The jobs will be organized into subfolders according to the name of their workflow, and each job working directory is in turn given a unique name from its name and UUID.

 All stdout/stderr from a job is directed into the file ``<jobname>.out``, along with job timing information.
 Any files created by the job will be placed in its working directory, unless another